matthewstewart/gridder/README.md

 # Gridder
+Work In Progress.
-A demo of CSS Grids that can be viewed at [http://grid.omniuncommons.org](http://grid.omniuncommons.org).
+A React Web Application demo of persistent CSS Grids that works with an external API.
+The demo can be viewed at [http://grid.omniuncommons.org](http://grid.omniuncommons.org).
 Currently cross platform.

 ## Clone
 ```